temade91/Netflix--clone-project-/.github/ISSUE-TEMPLATE/issue.md

-## Description
-Clearly and concisely describe the issue.

-## Steps to Reproduce
+---
+name: Bug Report
+about: Report a bug to help improve the project
+title: "[BUG]"
+labels: bug
+assignees: ''
+---

+**Describe the bug**
+A clear and concise description of what the bug is.

+**Steps to Reproduce**
 1. Go to '...'
 2. Click on '...'
-3. See error
+3. Observe issue

-## Expected Behavior
+**Expected behavior**
-What you expected to happen.
+What did you expect to happen?

-## Actual Behavior
-What actually happened.

-## Environment
-- OS: [e.g., Windows 11]
-- Browser: [e.g., Chrome 115]
-- Version: [e.g., 1.0.2]

-## Additional Context
+**Additional context**
-Add any extra details or screenshots here.
+Add any other context or screenshots here.